-In 2015, environmental monitoring samples were collected, as specified, by EM-SOPs, the BNL Environmental Monitoring Plan Update (BNL 2015a), and project-specific work plans.
+In 2016, environmental monitoring samples were collected, as specified, by EM-SOPs, the BNL Environmental Monitoring Plan Update (BNL 2016), and project-specific work plans.
 BNL has sampling SOPs for all environmental media, including groundwater, surface water, soil, sediment, air, flora, and fauna.
-These procedures contain detailed information on how to prepare for sample collection; what type of field equipment to use and how to calibrate it; how to properly collect, handle, and preserve samples; and how to manage any wastes generated during sampling.
+These procedures contain detailed information on how to prepare for sample collection; what type of field equipment to use; equipment calibration; how to properly collect, handle, and preserve samples; and how to manage any wastes generated during sampling.
 These procedures also ensure consistency between samples collected by Laboratory sampling personnel and contractors used to support the environmental restoration, compliance, and surveillance programs.